temporalio/features/README.md

 [manually](https://github.com/temporalio/features/actions/workflows/all-docker-images.yaml),
 but is also triggered by default on each push to main.

+The dynamic configuration file located at `dockerfiles/dynamicconfig/docker.yaml` defines the dynamic configuration settings needed for features to run, and should be used as part of or all of the dynamic config settings for any external server not using the basic docker-compose setup.

 ## TODO

 - Add support for replaying testing of all versions _inside_ each SDKs harness as part of the run